 Application for Graduation

-The graduation application is available online through your myLeo account during the following time periods: Spring/Fall first three weeks of the semester; Summer first two weeks of semester.
+The graduation application is available online through your myLeo account during the following time periods: Spring/fall first three weeks of the semester; summer, first two weeks of semester.
 Once the application period has ended, your faculty advisor will begin reviewing your application.
-The faculty adviser will forward the graduation checklist and if needed, the degree evaluation to the dean’s office for review and approval.
+The faculty advisor will forward the graduation checklist and, if needed, the degree evaluation to the dean’s office for review and approval.
 When the dean (or designee) has approved the graduation checklist and other necessary documentation, the forms will be submitted to the University Registrar.

 A $40.00 application fee is required from the student upon submission of the graduation application.

 The Graduation Coordinator will notify the student when the graduation application packet is complete.
 If the student does not fulfill the degree requirements, he or she will be required to cancel the graduation application and reapply (A13.26).

 Commencement ceremonies recognize academic achievements of students and faculty.
 While ceremonial in nature, commencement is a time for the University to celebrate a major milestone in the life of the academic community.
 Participation in commencement at Texas A&M University-Commerce is an earned honor shared among graduates.

 Participation in the commencement ceremony is restricted to students who have completed all degree requirements.
 Commencement exercises are held three times each academic year in May, August and December.
 Participation in the commencement ceremony does not guarantee conferring of any degree.
 Degrees are conferred based on official grades received in the Registrar’s Office following commencement.
 Students with holds will not receive a diploma or official transcript until all obligations to the University have been cleared.
 (A13.14)

 Texas A&M University-Commerce has the right to rescind any conferred degree if the University becomes aware of information that the student did not meet degree requirements.